laurenrausch/M5.2/README.md

 The navigation menu part of the site.
 Could be made more accessible by putting it in a proper HTML semantic element.
 Which one should it be updated to?
 Make the update.

-    I'm pretty sure it just needs to be wrapped in a nav wrapping.
+    I'm pretty sure it just needs to be wrapped in a nav class.

 The images are currently inaccessible to screen reader users.
 Can you fix this?